Skip to main content

 The physical symptoms of agoraphobia usually only happen in situations or environments that cause anxiety.

-The physical symptoms of agoraphobia can be similar to those of a panic attack and may include:
+The physical symptoms of agoraphobia can be similar to those of a panic attack.

 • rapid heartbeat